-Sofar seven of my Girls are what I like to call 'B-Girls': CG style bodies with Mattel Barbie heads.
+Sofar nine of my Girls are what I like to call 'B-Girls': CG style bodies with Mattel Barbie heads.

 I decided to use some Barbie heads simply because Mattel does make some beautiful and downright adorable head sculpts.